-Upper limb injuries in tennis are most commonly overuse type problems and the most common is Tennis Elbow.
+Upper limb injuries in tennis are the most common overuse type problems and the most common is Tennis Elbow.

-In tennis simply increasing the amount of practice and play to quickly can lead to an overload, inflammation of the tendon and pain.
+In tennis simply increasing the amount of practice and play to quickly can lead to an overload, inflammation of the tendon, and pain.
 However, many other factors can also influence the situation.
-These may include the size of the racket grip (to big or to small), the string tension, the type of play (double handed backhand is less provocative).
-Other less obvious culprits include poor posture (especially of the shoulder blades) and poor core control, which can have substantial influence on the kinetic chain and cause neck and shoulder issues as well as neural mobility and sensitisation problems.
+These may include the size of the racket grip (too big or too small), the string tension, the type of play (double-handed backhand is less provocative).
+Other less obvious culprits include poor posture (especially of the shoulder blades) and poor core control, which can have a substantial influence on the kinetic chain and cause neck and shoulder issues as well as neural mobility and sensitization problems.
 This last being able to amplify the amount of pain you experience from an injury.

 As you can see Tennis Elbow, although common can be complex and requires a thorough assessment to correctly identify each athlete’s specific issues before a rehab protocol can be developed.

 The good news is overuse injuries are mostly preventable and that includes Tennis Elbow.
 A well-designed training program that includes tennis load management, as well as specific tennis strength and conditioning of the whole body including wrist and forearm, with a significant core and postural correction component and addresses neural mobility, will go a long way to avoiding these overuse pathologies.

 In our modern society, the use of mobile phones and laptop computers are causing a lot of problems relating to poor posture, especially in our teenagers.
 Managing this is very important to the success of our postural correction work.
 Young athletes are likely to be spending more time sitting in front of screens than generations past.
 This fact alone can impact injuries such as Tennis Elbow, due to the fact that they are more prone to developing poor posture, which can affect tennis technique, kinetic movement, and joint stability.